 Howard’s current research explores the intersection of textual aesthetics, class, and paideia (classical Greek education) in the ruling elite of the eastern Roman church during late antiquity.
 His work examines the epistles and saints’ lives composed by late-fourth century bishops from the Roman province Cappadocia (present-day Turkey).
 Howard was awarded a Reagan Research Leave by UT-Martin for the 2013-2014 academic year to work on a book manuscript based on this study and that same year he was awarded a Franklin research grant by the American Philosophical Society for travel related to his project.
 He has presented his research at numerous professional conferences, including meetings at Oxford (UK), Leeds (UK), Boston, and Chicago.

-In 2012 and 2010 Dr. Howard served as a Summer Fellow at the Marco Institute for Medieval and Renaissance Studies at the University of Tennessee-Knoxville.
+In 2014, 2012, and 2010 Dr. Howard served as a Lindsay Young Fellow at the Marco Institute for Medieval and Renaissance Studies at the University of Tennessee-Knoxville.
 In 2007 Howard won an N.E.H.
-Summer Institute Fellowship to attend a seminar held at Notre Dame University, "Early Christianity and the Path to Islam: The Middle East Between Rome and Persia."
+Summer Institute Fellowship to attend a seminar at Notre Dame University, "Early Christianity and the Path to Islam: The Middle East Between Rome and Persia."
 He received the 2004 Edith Whitehead Williams Prize for best paper in medieval history (awarded by the Southeastern Medieval Association) and published this piece in Medieval Perspectives.
 He won a Mellon Fellowship in 2003 to use the Vatican Microfilm Library at St. Louis University.